-The Connected Health Initiative (CHI) writes to provide input on the Food and Drug Administration's (FDA) discussion paper on the use of artificial intelligence (AI) in drug manufacturing.
+The Connected Health Initiative (CHI) writes to provide input on the Food and Drug Administration's (FDA) draft guidance titled "Artificial Intelligence-Enabled Device Software Functions: Lifecycle Management and Marketing Submission Recommendations."1

 CHI is the leading effort by stakeholders across the connected health ecosystem to responsibly encourage the use of digital health innovations and support an environment in which patients and consumers can see improvements in their health.
 We seek essential policy changes that will help all Americans benefit from an information and communications technology-enabled American healthcare system.
 For more information, see www.connectedhi.com.

-CHI is a longtime active advocate for the increased use of new and innovative digital technologies in both the prevention and treatment of disease and we appreciate the FDA's consistent efforts to responsibly streamline digital health-related technologies' pathway to the market.
-Al-enabled software functions are radically improving the American healthcare system and will continue to do so.
-Mobile app-enabled telehealth and remote monitoring of patient-generated health data continues to represent the most promising avenue for improved care quality, reduced hospitalizations, avoidance of complications, and improved satisfaction, particularly for the chronically ill.
+CHI is a longtime active advocate for the increased use of new and innovative digital technologies in both the prevention and treatment of disease and we appreciate the FDA's consistent collaboration on digital health-related technologies to responsibly streamline their pathway to the market, including through its Digital Health Advisory Committee.
+Al-enabled software functions are radically improving the American healthcare system, represent the most promising avenue for improved care quality, reduced hospitalizations, avoidance of complications, and improved satisfaction, particularly for the chronically ill.

 Al is an evolving constellation of technologies that enable computers to simulate elements of human thinking, such as learning and reasoning.
 An encompassing term, Al entails a range of approaches and technologies, such as machine learning (ML), where algorithms use data, learn from it, and apply their newly-learned lessons to make informed decisions, and deep learning, where an algorithm based on the way neurons and synapses in the brain change as they are exposed to new inputs allows for independent or assisted decision-making.
-Already, Al-driven algorithmic decision tools and predictive analytics have substantial direct and indirect effects in consumer and enterprise context, and show no signs of slowing in the future.
-Across use cases and sectors, Al has incredible potential to improve consumers' lives through faster and better-informed decision-making, enabled by cutting-edge distributed cloud computing, with drug development being no exception.
+Already, Al-driven algorithmic decision tools and predictive analytics have substantial direct and indirect effects in consumer and enterprise context.
+Across use cases and sectors, Al has incredible potential to improve consumers' lives through faster and better-informed decision-making, enabled by cutting-edge distributed cloud computing.
 As Al systems, powered by streams of data and advanced algorithms, continue to improve services and generate new business models, the fundamental transformation of economies across the globe will only accelerate.
-Nonetheless, Al also has the potential to raise a variety of unique considerations for policymakers.
+Nonetheless, AI also has the potential to raise a variety of unique considerations for policymakers.